-Step inside my tent, said she, "I'd to read you palm" Leave the dollar in the jar, this take very long Leave the circus behind, close your eyes, relax your mind I'll tell you, if you should now or if you should go on
+Step my tent, said she, "I'd like to read you palm" the dollar in the jar, this won't take very long Leave the circus noise behind, close your eyes, relax mind I'll you, if you should quit now or if you should go on

 Then I said, "Now do ya see?"
 She said, "Deedlee-dum, deedlee-dee" I go, what'll I be?
 She said, "Deedlee-dum, deedlee-dee"

-She threw some sawdust in the air and her began to shake She told me, the town I was born, she almost knew the date She lit a candle with her eyes and then she made the rise She took the from the jar and then she guessed my weight
+She threw some sawdust in the air and her hands began to She told me, the town where I was born, she knew the date She lit a candle her eyes and then she made the table rise She took the dollar the jar and then she guessed my weight

 Then I said, "Now do ya see?"
 She said, "Deedlee-dum, deedlee-dee" You are so old, you are so Deedlee-dum,

-When you we a child at school taught you quite a lot You were told when you should speak and when you not You were to read and write, to take your lessons home at night A little knowledge serves you well but the golden does not
+When you we a at school they taught you quite a lot You were told when you should speak and you should not You were taught to and write, to take your lessons home at night A little knowledge serves you well but the golden does not

 Then I said, "Now do ya see?"
 She said, "Deedlee-dum, deedlee-dee" I go, what'll I be?
 She said, "Deedlee-dum, deedlee-dee"

-Then I came home that night to lie in bed awake I of that old gypsy and the words that she had said And now I see with due respect, the more we the worse we get So if you you've no regrets, go have your fortune read
+Then when I home that night to lie in bed awake I thought of that old and the words that she had said And now I see due respect, the more we learn the worse we get So if you you've no regrets, go have your fortune read

-I go, what'll I be She said, "Deedlee-dum, deedlee-dee" You are so old, you are so
+Where'll I go, I be She said, "Deedlee-dum, deedlee-dee" You are so old, you are so

 Deedlee-dum, Give me a sign, it to me She said, "Deedlee-dum, deedlee-dee"